Vandivier/research-dissertation-case-for-alt-ed/papers/gpt-4-econ-productivity/paper.md

 Anonymized study data and analytical code are available at \url{https://osf.io/vxgy4?view_only=ca664b55eae243339f13c59cc5dea3ec}.
 }.
 Participants were provided an incentive of fifteen dollars each on average.
 Twenty-seven were recruited using the [Prolific recruitment platform](https://www.prolific.com/) and three others were recruited by word-of-mouth.
 The participant pool is not balanced to the census and substantially overweights graduate degree holders, as the objective of the study is mainly to calibrate GPT-4 against graduate degree holders and researchers and not to draw a comparison with the typical American adult.

+Survey responses were partially blind in that three participants also contributed content for assessment.
+Such respondents had knowledge over their own authorship, but not the authorship of other documents.

 GPT-4 authored a paper in each of four given topics, while other authors contributed any number of summary literature reviews up to four.
 The list of topics include:

 1. Is modern Austrian economics distinct from neoclassical economics?